gipit/gips/_posts/2015-06-10-installation.md

 order: 0
 ---

-First step is to clone this repository to your local machine if you have not already done so.
-Several packages are required for GIPS.
-These notes are for Ubuntu systems.
+These installation notes are for Ubuntu 14.04.
+While the easiest method is to install GIPS from PyPi, there are some system dependencies that need to be installed beforehand.

-    1) First install the UbuntuGIS Repository:
+    # first install the UbuntuGIS repository if not already on system
     $ sudo apt-get install python-software-properties
     $ sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
     $ sudo apt-get update

-    2) Then install the required dependencies
+    # install dependencies (for GIPPY)
-    $ sudo apt-get install python-setuptools python-numpy python-gdal g++ libgdal1-dev gdal-bin libboost-dev swig2.0 swig These are required for Py6S
+    $ sudo apt-get install python-setuptools python-numpy python-gdal g++ libgdal1-dev gdal-bin libboost-dev swig2.0 swig
-    $ sudo apt-get install python-scipy python-matplotlib

-    3) Edit gips/settings.py to update with your environment
-        - DATABASES: set connection settings and database if data tile vectors are stored in PostGIS
-        - REPOS: set 'rootpath' for each dataset you want to enable
-        - EMAIL: administrator email address

-    4) Create repository directories
-        - Make sure the directories in settings exist.
-        - For each directory create 'tiles' and 'vectors' subdirectories
-        - For each dataset put a shapefile 'tiles.shp' holding the tiles for the dataset

-    5) Then install GIPS
+    # download and install GIPS from PyPi

-    $ ./setup.py install
+    $ sudo pip install gips

+#### Atmospheric Correction Dependencies
-Some datasets may require 6S to perform atmospheric correction.
+Currently the Landsat driver requires 6S to perform atmospheric correction in the visible bands.
 Follow the instructions here to install 6S:

     1) Download latest version of 6S (6SV1.1) to a working directory from http://6s.ltdri.org